mberrisford/as-a11yspecialist/src/pages/posts/fieldset-vs-group.md

 tags: ["forms", "HTML", "ARIA"]
 ---

 Creating accessible forms is crucial to ensuring a seamless experience for all users.
-When grouping related form elements, you have two primary options: the semantic HTML `fieldset` with `legend` and the more flexible ARIA `role="group"`.
+When grouping related form elements, you have two primary options: the semantic HTML fieldset with legend and the more flexible ARIA role="group".

 It's a common misconception that grouping is only necessary for groups of radio buttons and checkboxes, but it's also a good idea to group related inputs together if you're collecting a lot of information in one form.

 Let's dive into the pros, cons, and implementation of each.
-As an example, let's consider this partial form for user account preferences (which is using `fieldset` + `legend`):
+As an example, let's consider this partial form for user account preferences (which is using fieldset + legend):

 <form>
   <fieldset style="border: 1px solid gray; padding: 1rem;">